Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Results

 Fig.~\ref{fig:a2m_z} further illustrates the redshift evolution of metallicity gradients as a function of stellar mass.
 Galaxies are grouped into three mass bins: $M_\star < 10^6\,\mathrm{M}_\odot$ (top), $10^6\,\mathrm{M}_\odot < M_\star < 10^8\,\mathrm{M}_\odot$ (middle), and $M_\star > 10^8\,\mathrm{M}_\odot$ (bottom).
 Here, a strong mass dependence is evident: low-mass galaxies exhibit substantial redshift evolution in their gradients, while high-mass systems maintain relatively constant gradients over time.

 This mass-dependent behavior is likely linked to differences in regulatory mechanisms.
-In high-mass galaxies, as their physical size increases, internal feedback processes -- particularly gas flows -- tend to become more stable.
+In high-mass galaxies, as their physical size increases, internal feedback processes -- particularly gas flows -- tend to become more effective.
+Massive systems also accrete more gas \citep{Yates2021, Sharda2021b}, and during the EoR such enhanced accretion can drive more vigorous gas inflow--outflow cycling and radial gas exchange.
 These gas flows facilitate the redistribution of metals, resulting in more stable and flatter metallicity gradients, along with smoother and more coherent chemical evolution \citep{Ma2017_FIRE_gra, Graf2024}.
 In contrast, low-mass galaxies experience more bursty star formation, and their feedback processes often fail to mix metals efficiently on short timescales.
 This leads to steep negative metallicity gradients as metal-enriched gas remains concentrated near its origin, as seen in Fig.~\ref{fig:gala_alphatoM}.